lsurobotics/.github/profile/README.md

 # Welcome!

-This is the Software Engineering and Robotics (SER) laboratory at Louisiana State University.
+This is the Software Engineering and Robotics laboratory at Louisiana State University.
 <!--

 **Here are some ideas to get you started:**